Dildz/LILYGO-T-Display-S3-KY040_RotaryEncoder/README.md

 LILYGO T-Display-S3 KY-040 Rotary Encoder Module Project

-This sketch read the rotary encoder module and displays the value along with a slider on the built-in screen using the TFT_eWidget library.
+This sketch reads the rotary encoder module and displays the value along with a slider on the built-in screen using the TFT_eWidget library.
 The counter value and slider position are updated in real-time.

 Description: